demisto/content/Packs/AtlassianConfluenceCloud/Integrations/AtlassianConfluenceCloud/README.md

 ### confluence-cloud-space-create
 ***
 Creates a new space.<br/>
-Note: If no permissions are specified, the default space permissions defined by the confluence cloud account admin will be used.
+Note: If no permissions are specified, the default space permissions defined by the Confluence cloud account admin will be used.

-### Create Space with permissions
+#### Create Space with permissions
 - The command arguments 'permission_account_id', 'permission_group_name', and 'permission_operations' can be used to limit access of the space to one individual or one group.<br/>
 For Example: !confluence-cloud-space-create unique_key=”Demo” name=”DemoSpace”  permission_account_id=”123af245667” permission_group_name=”administrators” permission_operations=”read:space,write:page”

-- To limit access of the space to specific number of people or groups, 'advanced_permissions' should contain a valid JSON.<br/>
+- To limit access of the space to a specific number of people or groups, 'advanced_permissions' should contain a valid JSON.<br/>
-Valid JSON schema can be found [here](https://developer.atlassian.com/cloud/confluence/rest/api-group-space/#api-wiki-rest-api-space-post)
+A valid JSON schema can be found [here](https://developer.atlassian.com/cloud/confluence/rest/api-group-space/#api-wiki-rest-api-space-post).

 #### Base Command